Key Takeaways

 - Largest planet in solar system — over 1,300 Earths could fit inside Jupiter

-- Famous Great Red Spot storm has raged for over 300 years
+- Famous Great Red Spot storm has been raging for at least 350 years

 - Has 101 confirmed moons including the four large Galilean satellites (March 2026)